-56 I have learned a great deal from many office-hours conversations with students over the years.
-I've learned the finer points of the best places to hide from the authorities on the sidestreets of Vancouver when one of my students revealed they were homeless, spending nights sleeping in the back of their pickup truck to save enough money to afford tuition (this was in the same year that I spoke at a protest against UBC's decision to increase international tuition by 47 percent over a three-year period: my placard read "Students not \$tudents").
-From another student I once learned the details of the effects of a potential stock split on shares of Berkshire Hathaway; the student owned a few shares, each of which was then trading for more than US\$100,000 (now it's up over US\$267,000).
-And from other students who came from mainland China to study in Canada, I've had lengthy conversations on the philosophy of John Dewey and the principles of academic freedom, the role of city politics and imagery in the rise of Bo Xilai to the position of Minister of Commerce of the PRC, and the subtle cultural implications of the famous Frankfurt School of Marxist theories of art and commodity fetishism.
-Online conversations are not always the same as in-person office hours chats, but I do hope we can find the time to learn from one another in whatever ways are possible.
+65 Your instructor has learned a great deal from many office-hours conversations with students over the years.
+One lesson involved the finer points of the best places to hide from the authorities on the sidestreets of Vancouver when one of our students revealed they were homeless, spending nights sleeping in the back of their pickup truck to save enough money to afford tuition (this was in the same year that your instructor spoke at a protest against UBC's decision to increase international tuition by 47 percent over a three-year period: the protest placard read "Students not \$tudent\$").
+From another student your instructor was schooled on the details of the effects of a potential stock split on shares of Berkshire Hathaway; the student owned a few shares, each of which was then trading for more than US\$100,000 (now it's up over US\$267,000).
+And from other students who came from mainland China to study in Canada, your instructor has had lengthy conversations on the philosophy of John Dewey and the

-understanding the world.
+Think back to those first few pages of this syllabus, to those remarks on "Cities, Space, and Time," of how planetary urbanization reconfigures some of our most basic concepts for understanding the world.
 Vancouver and Hong Kong are just two of many large cities around the world; but they are particularly fascinating portals into the future and past.
 They are, quite literally, on the edge: coastal cities shaped by the complex history of colonialism, and also by the present uncertainty of competing fields of money, power, ideology, and politics.
 Welcome to UBC, welcome to Vancouver, welcome to the Cities class, and welcome to the exciting study of cities in a time of dramatic change!